Eamonn Cooney: Revolutionary period

-Eamonn Cooney (died 7 February 1975) was an Irish politician.
+Politics

 He was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Dublin North constituency at the September 1927 general election.
 He was re-elected at the 1932 and 1933 general elections.
 He lost his seat at the 1937 general election but was re-elected for the Dublin North-West constituency at the 1938 general election.
 He did not contest the 1943 general election, but was an unsuccessful candidate at the 1944 general election.